robknows/JTests/README.md

 # Jutl
 A set of J development tools that I wish J came with "out of the box" such as:

-- Functions for testing
+- Better dressed functions for testing
-- Functions for loading and linking J files into the interpreter
+- Better dresesd functions for loading and linking J files into the interpreter
 - An IDE with nice syntax highlighting that integrates with the testing and building features.
 Maybe even with version control integration?
 I'm thinking too far ahead again

 I say it like "util".
 Pronouncability is an important feature of names.
 "Jew-tol" or "Juttle" are alternatives I can think of off the top of my head.